-The underlying conceptual model of the architecture for which the SRUMMA (Shared and Remotememory based Universal Matrix Multiplication Algorithm) algorithm was designed is a cluster of multiprocessor nodes connected with a network that supports remote memory access communication (put/get model) between the nodes [1].
-Remote memory access (RMA) is often be the fastest communication protocol available, especially when implemented in hardware as zero-copy RDMA write/read operations (e.g., Infiniband, Giganet, and Myrinet).
-RMA is often used to implement the pointto-point MPI send/receive calls [27, 28].
-To address the historically growing gap between the processor and network speed, our implementation relies on the availability of the nonblocking mode of RMA operations) [29].
+The conceptual architectural model for which our algorithm was designed is a cluster of multiprocessor nodes connected with a network that supports remote memory access communication (put/get model) between the nodes.
+Remote memory access (RMA) is a simple communication model and, on modern systems, is often be the fastest communication protocol available, especially when implemented in hardware as zero-copy RMA write/read operations (e.g., Infiniband, Giganet, and Myrinet).
+RMA is often used to implement the point-topoint MPI send/receive calls [27, 28].
+To address the historically growing gap between the processor and network speed, our implementation relies on the availability of the nonblocking mode of RMA operation as the primary latency hiding mechanism (through overlapping communication with computations) [29].
 In addition, each cluster node is assumed to provide efficient load/store operations that allow direct access to the data.
 In other words, a node of the cluster represents a shared memory communication domain.
-SRUMMA is explicitly aware of the task mapping to shared memory domains i.e., it is written to use shared memory to access parts of the matrix held on processors within the domain of which the given processor is a part, and nonblocking RMA operations to access parts of the matrix outside of the local shared memory domain (i.e., RMA domain).
+Our algorithm is explicitly aware of the task mapping to shared memory domains i.e., it is written to use shared memory to access parts of the matrix held between processors on the same SMP node, and nonblocking RMA operations to access parts of the matrix outside of the local shared memory domain (i.e., RMA domain).
+Note that the shared memory domain might not necessarily match the underlying SMP node configuration used as a hardware building block in many systems.
+For example, the entire 128-processor SGI Altix system available to us was used as a single shared memory domain, even though underneath it is implemented based on a 2-processor SMP configuration with processors sharing the memory in the module ("brick") and accessing the remainder of system memory through an interconnect network ("NUMAlink").